OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-147.md

 ## Psalm 147:12

-> Honour the Lord, Jerusalem!
+> Praise the Lord, Jerusalem!
 > Honour your God, Zion!

 ---